Deactivation of PBS pharmacist approvals

 The application must also include the period of time for which the applicant is seeking deactivation.

 We may at any time:

-- seek additional information from the approved pharmacist during the deactivation period
+- ask for additional information from you or an authorised representative during the deactivation period

 - vary the deactivation decision

 - notify you if we intend to cancel the approval under Section 98(3) of the Act